cedar-policy/cedar-docs/docs/schema.md

 You can add as many actions as your application requires\.

-### `name`<a name="schema-actions-name"></a>
+### Action name<a name="schema-actions-name"></a>

 Specifies the identifier for the action as a string\.
+The name of the action isn't a value but the heading for its own JSON object\.
 This is an entity identifier rather than an entity type, so it can contain anything that would be valid inside a Cedar string\.
 When combined with the entity type `Action`, this forms the complete entity UID for the action entity\.

 ```
-Action::"ViewPhoto"
+"actions": {
+    "ActionName1": {
+        ...
+    },
+    "ActionName2": {
+        ...
+    },
+    ...
+}
 ```

+You can then refer to these actions in your policies by using the following syntax.
 If the schema declares a namespace, then the entity type `Action` is qualified by that namespace\.

 ```
 MyApplicationNamespace::Action::"ViewPhoto"